Reading Excellence from the Heart of Leeds

 Language Comprehension

 The teaching of comprehension skills in Early Years to Year Six, starts with a carefully chosen cannon of quality fiction and non-narrative core texts.
 In each reading lesson there is one specific skill based learning objective for the whole class based around the same text.
 Every child has their own copy of the book.
 The questions, tasks, activities or level of support are scaffolded for different abilities so that all children can access new learning and be challenged.
 Whole class reading supports rapid progress of lower ability readers.
-Research suggests reading web 3this is due to exposure to higher-level questions and answers.
+Research suggests this is due to exposure to higher-level questions and answers.

 On a Monday we have our Big Read where we read the relevant chapters or pages and explore the context for the book and provide any relevant background information to help children deepen their understanding of the characters and plot.
 There is a combination of teacher, paired and individual reading with a focus on fluency.
 We also teach new vocabulary equipping children to tackle new words with increasing independence.
 Monday Big Read learning is focused on teaching word attack skills, modelling think alouds and helping children to ‘get the gist’ of what they have read.